 So you want to know "What is Tencel"?
 Tencel is a trademarked brand of fabric made from environmentally friendly wood products.
 It can be found in the products of prominent designers and manufacturers in both the clothing and home furnishing industries.
 Tencel is considered a fiber with lower environmental impacts making it a popular modern fabric.

-Tencel is the brand name of a fiber created with wood pulp.
+Tencel is the brand name of a high-quality fiber created with wood pulp.
 The name is owned by an Austrian company called Lenzing AG.
-The generic name of this fiber is called lyocell.
+The generic name of this fiber is called lyocell and it is frequently used for underwear and activewear as well as lightweight jeans.

 What is Tencel?
 Tencel is a brand name for a fiber called lyocell.